What is the female reproductive system?

 - Once it releases its egg, the empty ovarian follicle develops into a new structure called the corpus luteum.

 - The corpus luteum secretes the hormones estrogen and progesterone.
-Progesterone prepares the uterus for a fertilized egg to implant.
+Progesterone prepares your uterus for a fertilized egg to implant.

-- If intercourse has taken place and a man's sperm has fertilized the egg (a process called conception), the fertilized egg (embryo) will travel through the fallopian tube to implant in the uterus.
-The woman is now considered pregnant.
+- If intercourse has taken place and sperm has fertilized the egg (conception), the fertilized egg (embryo) will travel through your fallopian tube to implant in your uterus.
+This is how pregnancy begins.

-- If the egg is not fertilized, it passes through the uterus.
-Not needed to support a pregnancy, the lining of the uterus breaks down and sheds, and the next menstrual period begins.
+- If the egg isn’t fertilized, it dissolves in your uterus.
+Not needed to support a pregnancy, the lining of your uterus breaks down and sheds.
+This is when your period begins.